Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-4.md

     ![](../../media/run-app.png)

-1. You can also check if all the pre-requisites required to run your **Expense Tracker** app are already in place by providing the Copilot with the prompt `@workspace.
+1. You can also check if all the prerequisites required to run your **Expense Tracker** app are already in place by providing the Copilot with the prompt `@workspace.
 What are the prerequisites I should install to run this app?`

     ![](../../media/app-prerequisites.png)